ShahaabAli/practice-repo/README.md

-# Practice Repository
+# Header

-This is a practice repository
+This is a practice repository.

+## Subheader

+I am testing my Git and GitHub skills!